DARE: Diverse Visual Question Answering with Robustness Evaluation: : Dataset Overview

-Task performance of LLMs and VLMs (as assessment of their abilities) may be substantially impacted by the prompt, examples, variations of the same text, and other factors~\cite{wei2022chain, liang2022holistic, lu-etal-2022-fantastically, zheng2024large}.
-Therefore, it is important to evaluate them in a variety of variants of the task in order to get a comprehensive understanding of model robustness.
+\sparagraph{Robustness} Task performance of LLMs and VLMs (as assessment of their abilities) may be substantially impacted by the prompt, examples, variations of the same text, and other factors~\cite{wei2022chain, liang2022holistic, lu-etal-2022-fantastically, zheng2024large}.
+Robustness is the ability to perform consistently across those variations.